Table of Contents

 |Fifth or sixth ICS, front to middle axillary line (in men, this corresponds approximately to the height of the mamilla)|

 The drain has to be pushed towards the apex because the air in the pleural space will rise upwards.
 Sometimes, the lung will start to re-expand even without applying suction; if not, suction may be set at -20 mm Hg.
 In some rare cases, however, if suction is applied too strong or too fast, this can cause so-called re-expansion edema!

 Surgical treatment of a pneumothorax

 Especially in cases with recurrences, secondary pneumothoraces, or when the pneumothorax is non-responsive to the drainage, surgical intervention should be considered as a next step.
 This would consist in a thoracoscopy performed under general anesthesia, where the subpleural bullae, the caverns, or bronchiectases are resected or atrophied in a minimally invasive procedure, and the defects of the pleura are sewn over.
-In addition, the pleura are roughened (pleurodesis) or talcum is introduced into the pleural space to support the adhesion of the two pleural layers.
-After such an intervention, the risk of recurrence is estimated at only < 5 %!
+In addition, the pleura are roughened (pleurodesis) or talcum is introduced into the pleural space to support the adhesion of the 2 pleural layers.
+After such an intervention, the risk of recurrence is estimated at only < 5%!

 Using the Heimlich flutter valve for a pneumothorax

 In the event of a life-threatening tension pneumothorax, it is crucial to initiate emergency medical care (elevated upper body, administration of oxygen) and to provide relief.
-With a large-bore cannula, the 2nd ICS is aspirated at midclavicular point and an emergency valve inserted.
+With a large-bore cannula, the second ICS is aspirated at a midclavicular point and an emergency valve inserted.

-Best known is the so-called Heimlich flutter valve.
-With this one-way valve, the air can now escape but no new air can enter.
-If in an acute situation the appropriate equipment is not available (e.g., as first responders outside of working hours), then instead of the Heimlich valve, a cut rubber finger cot is attached to the puncture needle and can act as a one-way valve, bringing the needed relief by the same principle as the Heimlich valve.
+The best-known valve is the so-called Heimlich flutter valve.
+With this 1-way valve, the air can now escape but no new air can enter.
+If in an acute situation the appropriate equipment is not available (e.g., as first responders outside of working hours), then instead of the Heimlich valve, a cut rubber finger cot is attached to the puncture needle and can act as a 1-way valve, bringing the needed relief by the same principle as the Heimlich valve.

 Chest pain as cardinal symptom: pneumothorax as differential diagnosis